Exus Blog Article

 On the surface, it seems a little odd to approach debt recovery from a customer experience perspective.
 If a customer has become delinquent, they’re obviously not having a good experience, right?

-Customer experience being central to every stage of the customer life cycle – including and especially when they’re struggling to repay their debts.
+Customer experience is central to every stage of the customer life cycle – including and especially when they’re struggling to repay their debts.

 It’s a time when your customer needs you the most.
 Providing the right tools and services for them to salvage their debts can easily blossom into a positive interaction.
 By utilising apps and self-service technology, you can put customer experience front and centre.